 The main principle of electron multiplication is to apply a gain to the signal prior to the addition of any noise that occurs as a result of the readout chain.
 In this manner, the noise is divided by this gain to ultimately improve the SNR.
 As a result of the CCD principle, the signal is then transferred in the form of electron packets, during which the multiplication is applied to each pixel prior to reading out.

-Since CCDs are being replaced by CMOS in every application, it’s made sense for people to experiment with the equivalent EMCMOS.
+Since CCDs are being replaced by CMOS in nearly every application, it makes sense that people are experimenting with the equivalent EMCMOS.
 For CMOS applications, the signal is in the voltage domain thereby signifying that the multiplication must be applied prior to transferring the floating node and before adding the noise from the source follower transistor.
 This technology can improve image quality for both scientific or surveillance applications since it effectively eliminates read noise from an image sensor.
 This enables advanced ultra-low light applications that require extreme sensitivity at fast frame rates such as adaptive optics and ‘lucky imaging.’
 Teledyne e2v combines this approach with its own back-thinning technology and anti-reflection coatings to deliver the quantum efficiency needed for ground-and-space-based astronomy applications.

 Keeping up with the CMOS(es)

 The current state of play for CMOS in terms of speed and resolution means large amounts of data.
 For example, Teledyne e2v’s Lince 11M camera produces 4k images at 610fps.
 Sensors are accelerating past other parts of the data pipeline, and for the foreseeable future, dealing with this data is going to have to be a ‘brute force’ approach to processing.